tnaimisha/Purchase-Analytics-master/README.md

 * Handles missing records/mappings in products.csv file
 * Handles junk data in all the fields in order_products.csv and only the product_id and department_id fields in products.csv file.
 This is with the assumption that product_name and aisle_id can have alphanumeric values(we see aisle_ids in alphabetical, numerical or a combination of both in the usual stores like Safeway)

-* Future improvements - row level duplicates in orders file.
-Duplicates in products file doesn't impact the output.
-But duplicates can be possible in orders file and can lead to misleading order counts.
+* ##Future improvements - row level duplicates in orders file.
+Duplicates in products.csv file don't impact the output.
+But duplicates in orders file and can lead to misleading order counts.
-We can implement this if we have more information on the orders file - For example, a user can place two orders for the same product in the same order.
-This is a valid scenario.
+We can implement this if we have more information on the order_products.csv file - For example, a user can order 2 packets of Garlic Powder at once in the same order.
+If this comes as 2 records in the order_products.csv file, they will have the same order_id, product_id.
+This is not a duplicate and is a valid scenario.

 ## Dependencies